-- Mechanism of action and indications for the use of anticoagulants. - Knowledge of side effects of anticoagulants including heparin induced thrombocytopenia
+- Mechanism of action and indications for the use of anticoagulants. - Be familiar with different models of anticoagulant control including computerised dosing methods and the use of the multi-professional team in delivering anticoagulant services. - Knowledge of side effects of anticoagulants including heparin induced thrombocytopenia